 You can always double-up your curtains for more effect if you still have issues.
 Be sure you have a heavy-duty curtain rod when considering this.

-The materials
+The Materials

 The curtains will keep the energy bill lower, reduce noise, and keep cold and heat out of the house depending on the season.
 Extra layers aid tremendously.
 Other curtain types that apply include blackout, curtain liners, blackout liners, and window liners.

-Alternatives to soundproof curtains
+Alternatives to Soundproof Curtains

 If the curtains aren’t cutting it for you, there are other alternatives you can consider.
 Acoustic foam is one of these options.